 Uniqueness of Individuals

 According to Ayurveda, each of us have a unique constitution and our health prescription must be unique too.
 This means that in order to be healthy, you need to eat certain foods that are beneficial for your body type and stay away from others.
-Your exercise program, herbal formulations, detox therapies must be personally tailored as well.
+Your exercise programme, herbal formulations and detox therapies must be personally tailored as well.

 The Body Constitution